 Here are a few things you need to know if you’re looking for an auto loan and have a low credit score.

-A bad credit car loan involves borrowing money from a lender so you can finance a vehicle.
-It’s basically the same process as a traditional car loan, only you’re applying with bad credit, which can make the process slightly more difficult.
-In this case, the lender would approve you for an auto loan despite your low credit score.
+Bad credit car loans involve borrowing money from a lender so you can finance a vehicle.
+It’s the same process as a traditional car loan, only you’re applying with bad credit.
+Having bad credit can make it more difficult to qualify for a car loan.
+It can also make it more expensive as lenders generally charge higher rates when dealing with bad credit borrowers.

 In Canada, credit scores go from 300 to 900.
-Bad credit is when you have a score within the 300 to 600 range while a good credit score is in the range of 700 to 900.
+Credit scores below 600 are generally considered bad by lenders.
 This low score can be the result of many factors, including but not limited to:

 Unfortunately, banks, credit unions, and other types of lenders will sometimes deny applicants with bad credit scores because they have a higher chance of defaulting on their loans.
 But that doesn’t mean that it’s impossible to get a car loan when you have bad credit.